 - Toasted Sliced Almonds add a wonderful crunch to the dish.
 I lightly toast the sliced almonds, and add them to the finished dish

 Cooking farro is basically the same as quinoa.
 The most important part of cooking these grains is to toast them for several minutes before adding the broth, as this allows the nutty flavor to develop and release.
-Once I learned how to make homemade vegetable broth, I always use it.
+Once I learned how to make Homemade Vegetable Broth, I always use it.
 Just like store-bought broth adds lots of flavor, homemade broth knocks it out of the park.
-Homemade has a much deeper color and a much more intense flavor.
-I add the cranberries about 5 minutes before the farro is complete, to rehydrate the cranberries with the flavorful broth.
-I also toast the almonds to release the oils and create a greater depth of flavor.

 The crowning glory of Roasted Mushroom and Green Bean Farro Salad?
 The balsamic vinegar drizzled on top at the end.
 My friend Dianne introduced me to Lucero Balsamic Vinegar about 2 years ago.
 The only down side is that you can’t find it in the grocery store, so you have to order it online.
 But I do it, because the grocery store balsamic doesn’t come close to the rich, thick goodness of Lucero.
 Yes, there are other very good brands, but once I tried Lucero, I never looked back.
 It is pricey, but so well worth it.
 And besides, a little goes a very long way.

-Will I make Roasted Mushroom and Green Bean Farro Salad again?
-Yes, of course I will, and it is on my regular recipe rotation
+Roasted Mushroom and Green Bean Farro Salad is on my regular recipe rotation, and I can’t wait to share the recipe with my family

 Adapted from Closet Cooking

 SHOP THIS RECIPE